Master of Arts in Sociology

 The Admissions Process

-Financial Aid for Graduate Students In Sociological Practice
+Financial Aid for Graduate Students In Sociology

 The sociology program offers a limited number of tuition fellowships and merit-based awards.
 We also have teaching assistantships available for students who have previously enrolled in a college teaching practicum that is offered in the program.
 Students are not eligible for a teaching assistantship until their second semester in residence unless they have previous teaching experience at the post-secondary level.
 Teaching assistantships include tuition assistance and a semester stipend paid by the month.
 For information about grants, loans, employment, scholarships and veterans’ benefits, contact the Office of Financial Aid.